 Desmoplastic infantile ganglioglioma, or DIG, is a rare type of brain tumor that can occur during childhood.
-A tumor begins when normal cells change and grow uncontrollably, forming a mass.
+A tumor begins when healthy cells change and grow uncontrollably, forming a mass.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

 DIG is a type of glioma, a tumor that starts in the glial cells, which are supportive cells in the brain.
 It usually occurs on one side of the brain, can be very large, and is more common for children younger than one year old.
 DIG is made up of more than one type of cell and also contains cysts.
 It is thought that DIG begins even before a baby is born.